iamathilkhan/House-price-predictor/README.md

-# 🏡 USA Housing Price Predictor - Linear Regression
+# 🏡 USA Housing Price Predictor - Flask Web App

-This project uses a **linear regression** model to predict housing prices based on various socioeconomic and geographic features from the USA Housing dataset.
+This project is a **Flask web application** that uses a **linear regression** model to predict housing prices based on various socioeconomic and geographic features from the USA Housing dataset.

 ---

 ## 🔍 Project Overview

-- **Goal**: Predict the price of a house based on input features.
+- **Goal**: Predict the price of a house based on input features via a web interface.
 - **Algorithm**: Linear Regression
 - **Dataset**: `USA_Housing.csv` (commonly available from public datasets or platforms like Kaggle)